-During COVID-19 pandemic, many studies have emphasized the efficacy of the Modified Early Warning Score MEWS score in predicting clinical deterioration, prompting timely transfer for intensive care units, triaging, transferring, and discharge from hospital of COVID-19 patients.^{18,19} The average age of the women in our study was with MEOWS sensitivity, were found between 78%-88% for PPH and sepsis.^{21,22} Similarly, a survey by Fullerton et al. suggested that MEOWS, particularly when used in conjunction with clinical judgment, can be a valuable tool for identifying patients at risk of adverse outcomes with a sensitivity of 72.4%) and a specificity of 84.8%.23
+During COVID-19 pandemic, many studies have emphasized the efficacy of the Modified Early Warning Score MEWS score in predicting clinical deterioration, prompting timely transfer for intensive care units, triaging, transferring, and discharge from hospital of COVID-19 patients.
+The average age of the women in our study was 31.76 years, while in other study, it was recorded with MEOWS sensitivity, were found between 78%-88% for PPH and sepsis.^{21,22} Similarly, a survey by Fullerton et al. suggested that MEOWS, particularly when used in conjunction with clinical judgment, can be a valuable tool for identifying patients at risk of adverse outcomes with a sensitivity of 72.4%) and a specificity of 84.8%.23